awsdocs/aws-cloudtrail-user-guide/doc_source/creating-an-organizational-trail-in-the-console.md

 + By default, when you create a trail in the console, the trail logs all AWS Regions\.
 As a best practice, we strongly recommend logging events in all Regions in your AWS account\.
 To create a trail for a single Region, [use the AWS CLI](cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-create-trail.md#cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-examples-single)\.
 For more information, see [How CloudTrail works](how-cloudtrail-works.md)\.
 + Specify whether to apply the trail to your organization\.
 By default, trails aren't applied to organizations\.
 You must choose this option to create an organization trail\.
 + Specify which Amazon S3 bucket that receives log files for the organization trail\.
 You can choose an existing Amazon S3 bucket, or create one specifically for the organization trail\.
 + For management and data events, specify if you want to log **Read** events, **Write** events, or both\.
-[CloudTrail Insights](logging-insights-events-with-cloudtrail.md) only logs management events\.
-You must also specify logging **Write** management events\.
-You can specify logging data events for resources in the management account by choosing them from the lists in the console\.
-For member accounts, you can log events for their resources if you specify the ARNs of each resource you want to enable data event logging for\.
+[CloudTrail Insights](logging-insights-events-with-cloudtrail.md) events are logged only on management events\.
+You can specify logging data events for resources in the management account by choosing them from the lists in the console, and in member accounts if you specify the ARNs of each resource for which you want to enable data event logging\.
 For more information, see [Data events](logging-data-events-with-cloudtrail.md#logging-data-events)\.

 **To create an organization trail with the AWS Management Console**